 What few realize is that the cost of buying new is very high and that there is no guarantee that a new coach won't also need repairs.

 Furthermore, there is no one coach out there that will meet all needs.

-Thus, trading in an old RV for a new one may not provide the relief people seek.
+Thus, trading in an older RV for a newer one may not provide the relief you seek.
 In fact, doing so may create more problems than it solves!

-However, no matter whether you decide to trade for a new or used unit, the sales price of what you plan to buy minus the amount of money a dealer gives you on trade will be what you pay.
+However, no matter whether you decide to trade for a new or used unit, the sales price of what you buy minus the amount of money a dealer gives you on trade will be what you pay.

 This is why it is so important to take the time to research values before trying to negotiate a deal.

 How to Know What an RV Is Worth provides specific directions to help you determine the real value of any recreational vehicle.

 I say “real” value, because the term value is relative.

 For instance, you may think that the money you have invested in your unit is what it is worth.
 You may even assume that someone will be willing to pay you that amount for it.

 However, what you think and what the truth is are always going to be two entirely different things.